openstack-archive/networking-ovn/doc/source/design/ovn_worker.rst

 ------------------------------------------------------------

-When neutron server starts, ovn worker would receive a dump of all logical ports as events. 'ovsdb_monitor.OvnDbNotifyHandler' would sync up if there are any inconsistencies in the port status.
+When neutron server starts, ovn worker would receive a dump of all logical switch ports as events. 'ovsdb_monitor.OvnDbNotifyHandler' would sync up if there are any inconsistencies in the port status.

 OVN Southbound DB Access
 ------------------------